 Since invoking eminent domain requires that the taken property be used for public use, it's important to understand what that means from a legal perspective.
 The term "public use" is not limited to the actual, direct use by the public — as would be the case for parks or roads — but refers to any use that generally gives a benefit to the public.

 For instance, a parcel of land with an abandoned factory may be obtained and cleared of all structures through eminent domain.
-Even if the end result is an empty lot, and not everyone "uses" the land, it could be argued that this benefits the community as a whole because of the aesthetic improvement from its removal.
+Even if the end result is an empty lot, and not everyone "uses" the land, it could be argued that this benefits the community as a whole because of the aesthetic or environmental improvement from its removal.

 Eminent domain can get confusing at times.
 Click on a link below for more details or speak with a real estate attorney if you have specific questions about your property rights.